ThantSinTun009/ThantSinTun/README.md

 Passionate about building intelligent systems with interests in Machine Learning, Deep Learning, and Neural Networks.

-Currently learning Python, ML algorithms, time-series analysis, and deep learning architectures.
+Currently learning Python, DSA, ML algorithms, time-series analysis, and deep learning architectures.

 A self-driven learner aiming to become a responsible AI practitioner.